Deceit in love is yet more foul than pain,

 No salve to soothe their aching misery;

-No words of solace can sweet hope impart,
+No words of solace hopeful balm imparts,

-Save somber prayers beseeching sympathy.
+Save somber prayers in vespered sympathy.

 When potions fail and callous gods decline,

-Beseeching prayers lay slain at heaven’s gate,
+And plaintive prayers lay cold at heaven’s gate,

 And life assumes the blackest pall of fate.

-But love not true, so smit, is ever gone.
+But love not true, so smit—is ever gone.

 ©Loubert S Suddaby.
 All Rights Reserved.